-To begin with, we averaged out the performance of all our verticals to give you the figures below.
-It might seem a little broad, but it might provide an idea of typical performance per day.
-See if your retention outperforms the below figures:
+We averaged the performance of all our verticals from Q1 of 2022 to give you the figures below.
+While broad, it can provide an idea of typical performance per day.
+See if your retention outperforms the figures below:

 The Average Retention Rate

 It’s interesting to note the 14% drop (for Android) and 15% drop (for iOS) in retention by the end of the first week.
 Two weeks later, another 4-5% drift away from all apps.
 The 30-day retention rate stabilizes at about 6%.